Healing Diabetic Wounds

 How is it treated?

-Diabetic foot management includes drainage of pus, cleaning of wound with local amputation (surgical removal of the affected area) of dead parts and appropriate antibiotics.
-However there are limitations to the treatments if the wound becomes gangrenous and life threatening infections set in.
+Diabetic foot management includes drainage of pus, cleaning of wound with local amputation (surgical removal of the affected area) of dead parts, and appropriate antibiotics.
+However, there are limitations to the treatments if the wound becomes gangrenous and life-threatening infections set in.

 Ayurveda contains a detailed description of ulcers and their causes, along with treatments based on the stage of the wound and presenting symptoms.
-Internal medications, external treatments, surgical treatments, panchakarma treatments, various dietary and lifestyle advices of Ayurveda help the patient with diabetic foot to recover completely without necessitating amputations.
+Internal medications, external treatments, surgical treatments, panchakarma treatments, various dietary and lifestyle advice of Ayurveda help the patient with the diabetic foot to recover completely without necessitating amputations.

 But, why delay?
 Prevention is better than cure!
-Although there are options to treat the diabetic wounds, Ayurveda also offers ways to control diabetes itself.
+Although there are options to treat diabetic wounds, Ayurveda also offers ways to control diabetes itself.

-This article was published in the August 2019, Volume 15, Issue-4 of Heritage Amruth magazine, the magazine on Natural Healthcare brought out by Medplan Conservatory Society (MCS), the publication unit of FRLHT-TDU, Bangalore.
+This article was published in August 2019, Volume 15, Issue-4 of Heritage Amruth magazine, the magazine on Natural Healthcare brought out by Medplan Conservatory Society (MCS), the publication unit of FRLHT-TDU, Bangalore.